gt-big-data/housing-prices/platform/Platform.md

     3. Population
     4. Population density
 * Cities ordered from greatest to least in terms of population density
+* Notes
+    * Add what county city belongs to
+    * Data could possibly be merged with FP_to_county.xslx

 ## FP_to_county.xlsx
 * List of all 159 counties of GA